ibm-cloud-docs/vmwaresolutions/archiref/vpc-vcf/vpc-vcf-arch-overview.md

 **vSAN** aggregates local or direct-attached data storage devices on {{site.data.keyword.vpc_short}} bare metal servers to create a single storage pool that is shared across all hosts in the vSAN cluster.
 By using vSAN, you don't need external shared storage and it also simplifies storage configuration and virtual machine provisioning.
 Built-in policies allow for flexibility in data availability.

-**VMware NSX™** (referred as NSX throughout this documentation) is focused on providing networking, security, automation, and operational simplicity for emerging application frameworks and architectures that have heterogeneous endpoint environments and technology stacks.
+**VMware NSX®** (referred as NSX throughout this documentation) is focused on providing networking, security, automation, and operational simplicity for emerging application frameworks and architectures that have heterogeneous endpoint environments and technology stacks.
 NSX supports cloud-native applications, bare metal workloads, multi-hypervisor environments, public clouds, and multiple clouds.
 NSX integrates with {{site.data.keyword.vpc_short}} capabilities through NSX edge cluster and Tier-0 gateways.
 Through this integration, your workloads are able to use other cloud services and interconnectivity services that are provided by {{site.data.keyword.cloud_notm}}.

 **VMware Aria Suite Lifecycle** (formerly VMware vRealize Suite Lifecycle Manager) provides a comprehensive solution for deploying, configuring, managing, and upgrading Aria Suite products.
 These products include Aria Suite products such as: